data-integrations/google-cloud/docs/Dataplex-batchsink.md

 Storage Bucket specific fields
 ----------

+**Table Name**: Table to write to.
+In context of GCS Bucket, a table is a directory where data would be stored and read by dataplex discover jobs.

 **Path Suffix:** Time format for the output directory that will be appended to the path.
 For example, the format 'yyyy-MM-dd-HH-mm' will result in a directory of the form '2015-01-01-20-42'.